danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-in-dart.md

 // src: https://www.flickr.com/photos/mithril/2784737757/
 banner_image: wood_architecture.jpg

-intro: An architecture pattern for building infinitely nestable modules in Dart and React.
-After reading this post, I think you'll find the pattern to be simple, elegant, and will ultimately allow you to create complex web applications that stay modular.
+intro: A unidirectional data flow pattern for building infinitely nestable modules in Dart and React.
+Ultimately it helps with breaking your app into smaller reusable components that are easier to understand and easier to test.
 ---

+I've been experimenting with Dart and React over the last few months, and as part of these experiments, I've been using a pattern that's inspired by the [Elm Architecture] to structure data flow.

+This pattern allows you to build React modules that are infinitely nestable, and where each module is only concerned about its immediate children.
+It also centralizes the state of your application, such that it becomes the single source of truth when rendering your views.
+This has the potential of eliminating a whole class of bugs, where the internal state of your views gets out of sync with the application.

+Overall, it's worked well in these smaller experiments, and we've decided to use it on a new product we've just started at [Mixbook].
+I think you'll find this pattern to be simple, elegant, and will ultimately allow you to create web apps that stay modular.

-In this post, I'll outline an architecture pattern for building infinitely nestable modules in Dart and React.
-It's inspired by the [Elm Architecture], but is tailored to support a non-functional language like Dart.
-This pattern can also be applied to React application written in non-Dart languages, like JavaScript, with the support of a reactive library like RxJS or Bacon.
+As previously mentioned, this pattern is inspired by Elm, but is tailored to support a non-functional language like Dart.
+This pattern can also be applied to React application written in non-Dart languages, like JavaScript, with the help of a reactive library like RxJS or Bacon.

-An important goal of this pattern was to make use of Dart's static type analysis as much as possible.
-Something I found frustrating with Flux was the lack of typing for actions and their payload data.
-Of course, you could create classes for each action, but the number of classes you'd need to create can quickly become large as the size of your application grows.

-With that in mind, I think you'll find this pattern to be simple, elegant, and will ultimately allow you to create complex web applications that stay modular.

 To get started, I'll introduce the basic pattern, then use it to build a web app with a single component.
 After that we'll modify the app to reuse the component in a dynamic list.
+The [source code] is up on Github if you'd like to look at the completed app.

 ## The Basic Pattern